Yale-LILY/yale-lily.github.io/spider.md

                             <h2>Acknowledgement</h2>
                         </div>
                         <p align="left">
                         <div class="left">We thank <a href="http://www.cs.cornell.edu/~tianze/">Tianze Shi</a>, <a href="http://www.phontron.com/">Graham Neubig</a>, and the anonymous reviewers for their precious comments on this project.
-Also, we thank <a href="https://rajpurkar.github.io/">Pranav Rajpurkar</a> for give the permission to build this site based on <a href="https://rajpurkar.github.io/SQuAD-explorer/">SQuAD</a>.
+Also, we thank <a href="https://rajpurkar.github.io/">Pranav Rajpurkar</a> for giving the permission to build this site based on <a href="https://rajpurkar.github.io/SQuAD-explorer/">SQuAD</a>.
                         </div>
                         </p>
                         <p align="left">